A Jailhouse Lawyer's Manual

 A Jailhouse Lawyer's Manual ("the JLM") is a resource for incarcerated individuals and jailhouse lawyers.
 It is published and distributed by the editors of the Columbia Human Rights Law Review, who are students at Columbia Law School.
 The JLM is designed to assist inmates in understanding their legal rights as prisoners.
 It contains information about how to challenge convictions and sentences, the rights of the incarcerated, and different ways to obtain an early release from prison.

 History and content

-Founded in 1978, the eleventh and most recent edition of the JLM was published in 2017.
+Founded in 1978, the twelfth and most recent edition of the JLM was published in 2020.
 A Spanish-language translation of the fifth edition of the JLM ("SJLM") was produced, but is now out of date; the JLM is working to release an updated SJLM within the next two years.
 The book also has a section about human rights law.

 Supplements

 In addition to the main manual, the JLM produces specific supplements for the following states: